zidarsk8/ggrc-core/doc/copyright_add/README.rst

 (This part did not need to distinguish between the different types of commenting syntax for the different file types because it just had to swap out the already-in-comments entry for Created By and Maintained By.)

 I then used the script ``uncreditedfiles.sh``, which I wrote to be more generalized than ``badfiles.sh`` above.
 It takes the regex matcher file as the first argument and the person to credit as the second argument.
 I then just had to run it with the argument sets (``frontend.grep``, ``brad@reciprocitylabs.com``) and (``backend.grep``, ``dan@reciprocitylabs.com``).

+Note: some file types did not exist in large enough number to automate, and for these I manually added the notice using best judgment as to who to credit.